Frequently Asked Questions

 Can my age affect my premium?

-Statistics show that driving risk reduces with age, older driver have fewer accidents than young or new drivers.
-So we charge premiums according to a sliding scale, where an 18-year-old driver will pay the highest premium and the premium loading reduces over the years.
+Statistics show that driving risk reduces with age, older drivers have fewer accidents than young or new drivers.
+As such, we charge premiums according to a sliding scale, where an 18-year-old driver will pay the highest premium with the premium loading reducing over the years.

 Why does my premium increase every year even though the value of my car is depreciating?